BIOP/abba_python/README.md

 > [!WARNING]
-> Due to some threading issues, it is possible that the GUI will not work with MacOSX
+> Due to some threading issues, the GUI does not work with MacOSX

 # Getting started